corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 ### Requirements

-* BNO should be able to distribute CorDapp to the BN members
+* Business Networks should have a mechanism to distribute a CorDapp and its updates to the BN members
-* BNO should be able to deprecate CorDapp from the BN
+* Business Networks should have a mechanism to deprecate a CorDapp from the BN
-* BNO should be able to promptly notify BN members about a CorDapp deprecation  / update availability

 ### Assumptions